hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 input and output types.

 That pattern does not work well in Go.
-Without type variables the only way to express a polymorphic slice type is using the top-type: `[]interface{}`.
+Without type variables the only way to express a type that is polymorphic over all slice types is to use the top-type: `[]interface{}`.
 For example:

 ```go